 Do you like pancakes for breakfast?
-Have you ever tried making them without regular milk?
-We first tried it on a day when we noticed that the only milk in the refrigerator to make some pancakes was almond milk.
+Have you ever tried making dairy free pancakes?
+We first tried it on a day when we noticed that the only milk in the refrigerator to make some pancakes was our roasted almond milk.
 They turned out super fluffy and as tasty as regular milk pancakes.
 So these almond milk pancakes have become our (and your) favorite pancake recipe since then.